VR Architecture: Sharing a Vision, with Andrew Chung of Diamond Schmitt Architects

 How do you envision using Yulio on future projects?AC: Our design process has changed for the better with VR.
 From our staff who have a drafting history to those who think in 3D programs, everyone is excited by the sense of scale they can see in VR.
 It’s generating a lot of excitement within the firm because people get to see their vision sooner.
 It’s changing the way we talk about things too – in internal meetings, we’ll pull up the Yulio VRE and solve a detail or design challenge and it creates better understanding among the design teams.
 In the future with our clients, I see VR as part of a robust feedback loop, going beyond the show and tell to getting client feedback in context, and build two-way communication in VR to increase collaboration between the team and our clients.

 AC: We’ve had a great dialogue with Yulio around VR architecture practices.
 While we’ve had a two party relationship with our client, we’ve found it has become more of a three-party relationship with the Yulio on a technology level.
 This whole process has proven that our feedback can help with design – whether it’s our design or the Yulio platform.
 So it’s not one way at all, it’s a dialogue that creates three happy parties with us, our client and the Yulio team.
 The building project itself is moving quickly, the first floor is being poured right now, and we’re interested to see how well the VR design that showed the intent of the building aligns with the completed building.
 Did we predict things accurately?
 VR lets us see into the future, and when construction is done we’ll see how close we were.

 Anything else you’d like to share about the success of the project?

 Our thanks to Andrew Chung of DSAI for sharing their success in deepening client engagement through VR.
-For more information about creating your own VR designs, download our white paper on successfully integrating VR into your workflow.
+For more information about creating your own VR designs, sign up here to schedule a training webinar with a full walkthrough of Yulio.